ghc-proposals/ghc-proposals/proposals/0621-linear-constraints.rst

 multiplicity.
-Unlike linear function types, this proposal does not introduce multiplicity polymorphism in constraint arrows, so there is never a need for the multiplicity to be anything other than a ``1`` - an ``Many`` multiplicity is already represented by omitting the multiplicity entirely (i.e. using a standard constraint).
+Unlike linear function types, this proposal does not introduce multiplicity polymorphism in constraint arrows, so there is never a need for the multiplicity to be anything other than a ``1`` - a ``Many`` multiplicity is already represented by omitting the multiplicity entirely (i.e. using a standard constraint).
 Standard non-linear constraints can then still be used in combination with linear ones, with the order of linear and unrestricted constraints not mattering.

-Semantic/Desugaring
+Semantics/Desugaring
 ^^^^^^^^^^^^^^^^^^^

 As typical, we define the semantics of linear constraints via